 Elementary Education – Bachelor of Arts Degree (BA)

-The Bachelor of Arts degree in Elementary Education prepares students to teach children in grades kindergarten through six.
-The program is designed to: Provide courses and field-based learning experiences which enable students to develop the skills and competencies required to effectively meet the educational needs of children in a multiethnic urban environment; to manage a performance-based, behaviorally-oriented learning environment in the elementary grades; and to prepare students for advanced study leading to careers as specialists in education for children.
+The Bachelor of Arts in Elementary Education degree program prepares candidates to teach children in grades Kindergarten through six.
+The program is designed to provide courses and field-based learning experiences that equip students with the skills and competencies required to meet the educational needs of children in a multi-ethnic, urban environment.
+Specifically, the program teaches students to manage a performance-based, behaviorally-oriented learning environment in the elementary grades.
+The course of study provides a curriculum that prepares students for advanced study and careers as educational specialist.
+The program emphasizes multi-faceted curriculum approaches designed to help candidates function in a school environment which provides outcomes-oriented learning experiences, as well as standards-based curriculum designs.
+Additionally, elementary education majors are exposed to opportunities to understand and actively participate in innovative and creative approaches to teaching and curriculum reforms.

 Accreditation: The program is accredited by Office of the State Superintendent of Education (OSSE).